3 things from the second Jan. 6 hearing you might have missed - NewsBreak

 Save America PAC has paid $5.4 million to Event Strategies in the 2022 election cycle, when Trump has held events with candidates for state and federal offices, including U.S. Senate hopefuls Mehmet Oz in Pennsylvania and J.D.
 Vance in Ohio, U.S. Sen Chuck Grassley of Iowa — and Harriet Hageman, who is challenging House Jan.
 6 committee Vice Chair Liz Cheney in the Wyoming Republican primary.

 The post 3 things from the second Jan.
-6 hearing you might have missed appeared first on Florida Phoenix .
+6 hearing you might have missed appeared first on Iowa Capital Dispatch .

 Comments / 0